CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Netfilter---ACLs/Default-Cumulus-Linux-ACL-Configuration.md

 pageID: 8362574
 product: Cumulus Linux
 version: 3.7.7
-imgData: cumulus-linux-377
+imgData: cumulus-linux
-siteSlug: cumulus-linux-377
+siteSlug: cumulus-linux
 ---
 <details>

-The Cumulus Linux default ACL configuration is split into three parts, as outlined in the [netfilter ACL documentation](/version/cumulus-linux-377/System-Configuration/Netfilter---ACLs/):
+The Cumulus Linux default ACL configuration is split into three parts, as outlined in the [netfilter ACL documentation](/cumulus-linux/System-Configuration/Netfilter---ACLs/):
 IP tables, IPv6 tables, and EB tables.
 The sections below describe the default configurations for each part.
 You can see the default file by clicking the Default ACL Configuration link: